 - All the Star Wars films have been novelized.

 - The novelization of A New Hope, ghostwritten by Alan Dean Foster, introduced several plot points not elaborated on in the movie, including the first official reference to Darth Vader as a "Lord of the Sith" and the name of the Emperor (Palpatine).
+Also it has some scenes that didn't make it to the movie, like the Han and Jabba scene that only appeared in the special edition.
 Interestingly, it was released before the movie came out.
 (Unfortunately, since Foster wrote it before the script doctors got to it, you have to slog through a fair bit of George Lucas' original dialogue, about which Harrison Ford once said "George, you can type this shit, but you sure as hell can't say it.")

-- Matt Stover's work on Revenge of the Sith had a tremendous amount of character detail and background information shoehorned into the text, greatly explaining some of the seemingly inexplicable actions of some characters; dialogue is also added, even to scenes which the film itself covers; and even the action scenes are written with a vision and style that simply puts the film to shame.
+- Matt Stover's work on Revenge of the Sith had a tremendous amount of character detail and background information shoehorned into the text, greatly explaining some of the seemingly inexplicable actions of some characters; dialogue is also added, even to scenes which the film itself covers; and even the action scenes are written with grand vision and style.
 Not for nothing does a portion of the fandom regard the novelisation as better than the original film.
-Which is saying something, given the film itself is often seen as one of the better Star Wars prequels.
+Which is saying something, given the film itself has an 80% critical rating on Rotten Tomatoes.

 - There is also a novelization of Revenge of the Sith by Patricia C. Wrede.
 Though the book itself is not labeled as such, it is essentially a "junior novelization" and Amazon's description refers to it as that.
 This novelization provides the basics of the plot and does provide a bit of additional insight into the characters, but doesn't provide anywhere near the depth or detail of Stover's novelization.
 It's about 190 pages and also includes some photos from the film.